Learn how you can help ensure that the principle of due process endures this crisis

 U.S. v.
 Gozes-Wagner

-Brief in support of Appellant
+Brief in Support of Appellant

 5th Circuit Court of Appeals

-This case--perhaaps the first of its kind but not the last--asks the court to consider if the government has pursued a "trial penalty" (adding charges and recommending a higher sentence) against a defendant who exercised her right to trial.
 The United State Court of Appeals for the Fifth Circuit agreed with Due Process Institute that federal Circuit courts have a duty to determine whether a district court sentenced an individual more harshly because they went to trial instead of pleading guilty.
-The Court failed to find that this occurred in this case.
 You can read the court's full opinion here.

 Due Process Institute thanks Jonathan Marcus and Michael McIntosh of DC's Skadden office for their amicus support on this matter.